rkgIITBh/data-structures.github.io/HTML/rbDeletion.md

 <p style="text-align:center;"><img src="../images/rbt_black-RedDeletion.jpg">
    <br> <b>Case 2:</b> Deletion of a black node with a single red child.
 </p>
+In case 3, if the inorder successor <i>Y</i> is a black leaf then we have to apply color compensation operations.
+Otherwise, one of the cases above should apply, and the deletion is done using the applicable rule.

-Case 3 occurs when we attempt to delete a black leaf.
+Hence, the most complex instance of case 3 occurs when we attempt to delete a black leaf.
 It promotes an external leaf to occupy the position of the deleted node.
 The new external leaf acquires an excess black due to the removal of the black leaf as indicated in the figure below.

 <p style="text-align:center;"><img src="../images/rbt_blackDeletion.jpg">
    <br> <b>Case 3:</b> Deletion of a black leaf node.